yashraj9011/AIDS-Semester-4/README.md

 - Applications of IOT in various sectors and communication between them .

 # 217530- Management Information System
--
+- Overview of Management Information System
+- Concepts , functions , roles , Business Intelligence for MIS .
-- Process Management which consist of process sheduling and threading
+- Organization , Management and Network Enterprise .
-- Synchronization which consist of principles of concurrency , mutual exclusion, classical synchronization problems, Deadlock handling , prevention , avoidance , detection , recovery .
+- IT Infrastructure and various emerging technologies .
-- Memory Management , I/O Management , File Management and Linux O.S .
+- E-commerce , digital marketing and digital goods , Business Applications .
+- Decision Making and Artificial Intelligence and Data Science for MIS .

-#217533- Project Based Learning 2
+# 217533- Project Based Learning 2
+-  Exploring various domains like Data Science , Machine Learning , Internet of Things, Artificial Intelligence
+-  Selected Machine Learning domain .
+-  Approved project idea by guide  and worked in team .
--
+-  Simple beginner level project
+-  Use of Software Engineering Methodology and Git version control system .

 Hope this helps!